 The staff and companions are aware that we’re all different in terms of mental and physical capability.
 There are many options to be motivated with work or socialise, whether that be crown green bowling or themed projects in the house or out in the community.
 I find small rewards in going out litter picking – it shows we’ve got some responsibility towards the wider community.
 Emmaus has done a lot for me so the least I can do is help out where I can.

-Whilst I’ve been at Emmaus, I’ve got more positive thoughts, a better awareness and I’m trying to get myself into a more productive structure.
-I’m looking at the different options to get more benefit out of being at Emmaus.
-There’s training, experiences and trips to other Emmaus groups all over the world.
+Whilst I’ve been at Emmaus, I’ve got more positive thoughts, a better awareness and got myself into a more productive structure.
+I looked at the different options to get more benefit out of being at Emmaus.
+There’s training, new experiences and trips to other Emmaus groups all over the world.
+Being here makes you aware of other communities.
+I discovered more and more what Emmaus can offer and what I can give to others.